-Based upon our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities of \$175.5 million will enable us to fund our operating expenses and capital expenditure requirements into 2023.
-This estimate and our expectation regarding the sufficiency of our current financial resources to advance the clinical development of FX-322 and any other product candidates are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, or our clinical trials, including our Phase 1b trial of FX-322 for the treatment of severe SNHL (FX-322-113), the planned Phase 2 trial of FX-322, and other planned clinical trials of FX-322, may be more expensive, time consuming or difficult to design or implement than we currently anticipate.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities of \$160.5 million will enable us to fund our operating expenses and capital expenditure requirements into late 2023.
+This estimate and our expectation regarding the sufficiency of our current financial resources to advance the clinical development of FX-322 and our other product candidates are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, or our clinical trials, including our Phase 1b trial of FX-322 for the treatment of severe SNHL (FX-322-113) and our Phase 2b trial of FX-322 (FX-322-208), or extension trials of FX-322-111 and FX-322-112, and other clinical trials of FX-322 or our other product candidates, may be more expensive, time consuming or difficult to design or implement than we currently anticipate.
 Changing circumstances, including any unanticipated expenses, could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 Because the length of time and scope of activities associated with successful development of FX-322 or any product candidate we may develop is highly uncertain, we are unable to estimate the actual funds we will require for development and any marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: